How much is gap insurance in Maine?

 Is gap insurance required in Maine?

-Gap insurance isn’t required by Maine law.
-However, your lender may require the coverage.
+Gap insurance isn't required by law in Maine, but your lender may require you to have the coverage.

 Who should buy gap insurance in Maine?